 E. possibly involves the cholinergic system

+Be aware of when a word or phrase is included in the stem and in the correct answer.
 In the example below, the word “unreal” is mentioned.
 Subsequently, “derealization” is answer choice C, which would result in a testwise student choosing it as the correct answer.
-Also be on the lookout for veiled but similar phrases like “cardio” and “heart palpitations”.
+Also be on the lookout for veiled, but similar phrases like “cardio” and “heart palpitations.”

 D. focal memory deficit